robinsmith-source/sdi/docs/chapters/server-initialization.md

 Before you begin, ensure you have:

+- A Hetzner Cloud account
-- A Hetzner Cloud account and API Token.
+- A Hetzner Cloud API Token
-- Terraform installed.
+- Terraform installed on your local machine
-- An SSH key pair, with the public key added to your Hetzner Cloud project.
+- An SSH key pair with the public key added to your Hetzner Cloud project

 ## 1. Using Bash Init Scripts for Server Initialization